kostas-moschonas/quarto_doc_directory_issue/README.md

 You can easily `source()` scripts with calculations, figures, or anything else instead of copy pasting the code.
 HOWEVER, when you render your document, the different working directory may prevent those scripts from running.

-In a Quarto **project**, a separate .yml file appears in your root directory, in which you can specify the directory from which to render all your documents.
+In a Quarto **project**, a separate .yml file appears in your root directory where you can specify the directory from which to render all your documents.

 You can manually create such a .yml file even if you are working on individual .qmd files without a a quarto project per se.
 Create a new text file and paste: